Timothy-Poole/PARALLEL_PROJECT/README.md

 This is a lengthy process and these diagrams consume a large amount of space in the report so that have been included in the appendice at the end of the report.

+The Init function adds 9 equal weighted steps to the exectution of the program and while, this section can be easily parallelized to create a shortest path of 6, as discussed above in the previous section (Tools and techniques), this is totally unessecary and could hurt the overall performance of the program.

+The next function is ReadInputFile.

 ---
 ## CHALLENGES